MuhammadAbubakar/EnterpriseCo/README.md

   - Word Filter
   - User Manager
   - Website Settings [ Title, Description, Favicon ]
+  - Built-in CMS System [ Posts, Comments, and Like System ]
+  - User Manager

 ```

 ## Copyright

-this template is Free please don't remove the developer name from the footer
+this software is Free please don't remove the developer name from the footer

 Developed by SnakeDesign